JamesHutchison/megamock/README.md

 # Why Use MegaMock? (short version)
 MegaMock is a library that provides a better interface for mocking and patching in Python.
 Its version of patch doesn't have any gotchas based on how you import something, and it also automatically creates mocks using best practices.
-Additionally, the mocks have helpers to cast to the mocked type, allowing you to leverage your IDE's autocomplete.
+Additionally, the generated mock types are unions of the mocked object and `MegaMock`, allowing you to better leverage your IDE's autocomplete.

 ![Sample MegaMock vs Mock Comparison](docs/img/megamock-example.gif)